monimoyd/NLPEnglishToPythonCodeUsingTransformer/README.md

 BLEU (bilingual evaluation understudy) is an algorithm for evaluating the quality of text which has been machine-translated from one natural language to another.
 Quality is considered to be the correspondence between a machine's output and that of a human: "the closer a machine translation is to a professional human translation, the better it is" – this is the central idea behind BLEU

-I have used BLEU score for measuring the performance of generated Python Code from English Description
+I have used BLEU score for measuring the performance of generated Python Code from English Description.

-I have got a score of 41.61 on Test Dataset and 39.16 on Validation Dataset

 ## VII.
 Hyper parameters